 Zonulin is a protein that helps to regulate the “leakiness” of the gut.
 It’s responsible for opening and closing the spaces, known as the intestinal tight junctions (“tight junctions”), between the cells lining the digestive tract.

-In healthy individuals, zonulin is triggered by a harmful bacteria.
-Your body will produce high levels of zonulin to help trigger it to flush out the bacteria and bugs (i.e. diarrhea).
+In healthy individuals, zonulin is triggered by harmful bacteria.
+Your body will produce high levels of zonulin to help trigger it to flush out the bacteria and bugs (i.e., diarrhea).
 Once your body rids of the pathogen, the tight junctions close and zonulin production subsides.

 Enter a team of Italian researchers.
 They set out to measure the levels of zonulin in (1) people with celiac disease, (2) people with irritable bowel syndrome (IBS), (3) people with gluten sensitivity, and (4) healthy volunteers.

-Subjects with celiac disease and gluten sensitivity had high levels of zonulin in their blood, while those with IBS displayed only elevated levels.
+Subjects with celiac disease and gluten sensitivity had high zonulin levels in their blood, while those with IBS displayed only elevated levels.
 Healthy volunteers experienced little or no increased zonulin levels.